jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ###Integrate local commits in the web IDE

 When you work in the web IDE, both your local and remote repositories are hosted on the cloud.
-To view the changes that you made in a local repository that is stored outside of DevOps Services, you must sync to your remote repository.
+To view the your changes that you made in a local repository that is stored outside of DevOps Services, you must sync to your remote repository.

 1. Click **SYNC**.
 Sync combines the fetch, rebase, and push commands.